A Low Volume Buyer's Guide

 So, here's your playbook:

-• The Buffer Strategy: Demand extra units at no charge.
-Start by asking the defect rate percentage, discuss they make that percentage extra units to cover it.
+The Buffer Strategy: Demand extra units at no charge.
+Start by asking the defect rate percentage and insist that your factory make that percentage of extra units to replace and cover it.
 It's not charity, it's insurance.

-• The Value-Add Play: Get them to do the grunt work.
+The Value-Add Play: Get your supplier to do the grunt work.
 Barcodes, labels, fulfillment prep - make them earn your business.

 The Reality Check: What You Can't Demand